 CyberGreen Scan Purpose Statement

 CyberGreen helps policy makers and Computer Security Incident Response Teams (CSIRTs) focus their remediation efforts on key systemic risks; to help understand where improvements can be made and how, together, we can achieve a more sustainable, secure, and resilient cyber ecosystem.
-CyberGreen achieves this by cyber health measurement, sourcing data, providing a clearing house for mitigation, capacity building and advocacy.
-With the help of organizations such as yours, along with our partners, we have initiated a public awareness campaign to ensure that governments, businesses, the media, and individuals recognize the value of a healthy cyber ecosystem.
+CyberGreen achieves this through cyber health measurement, Internet scanning, providing a clearing house for mitigation, capacity building and advocacy.
+With the help of our sponsors and partners, we have initiated a public awareness campaign to ensure that governments, businesses, the media, and individuals recognize the value of a healthy cyber ecosystem.

 The Nature of our Research and its Public Benefits